CPHT Solution Focused Hypnotherapy

-Clifton Practice Hypnotherapy Training (CPHT) is a UK and international hypnotherapy training school (including Satellite Schools) providing the externally accredited Hypnotherapy in Practice Diploma (HPD) and our own Diploma in Solution Focused Hypnotherapy Course for the modern hypnotherapist.
+Clifton Practice Hypnotherapy Training (CPHT) is the UK and international hypnotherapy training school (including Satellite Schools) providing the externally accredited Hypnotherapy in Practice Diploma (HPD) and our own Diploma in Solution Focused Hypnotherapy Course for the modern hypnotherapist.
 Both courses are recognised by various hypnotherapy regulatory bodies.
 CPHT supports graduates in the further development of their professional careers by running additional course, seminars and workshops including the Advanced Hypnotherapy Diploma Course (AHD) and the SF Supervision for Hypnotherapy Diploma Course (SF Sup Hyp).

-Its stated aims are: ‘The maintenance of good practice in learning, and the encouragement of continuing development within the profession of Solution Focused Hypnotherapy’.
+Its stated aims are: ‘The maintenance of good practice in learning and the encouragement of continuing development within the profession of Solution Focused Hypnotherapy’.